Valerie Solanas: New York City and the Factory

 In the mid-1960s, Solanas moved to New York City and supported herself through begging and prostitution.
-In 1965 she wrote two works: an autobiographical short story, "A Young Girl's Primer on How to Attain the Leisure Class", and a play, Up Your Ass, about a young prostitute.
+In 1965, she wrote two works: an autobiographical short story, "A Young Girl's Primer on How to Attain the Leisure Class", and a play, Up Your Ass, about a young prostitute.
 According to James Martin Harding, the play is "based on a plot about a woman who 'is a man-hating hustler and panhandler' and who ... ends up killing a man."
-Harding describes it as more a "provocation than ... a work of dramatic literature" and "rather adolescent and contrived."
+Harding describes it as more a "provocation than ... a work of dramatic literature" and "rather adolescent and contrived".
 The short story was published in Cavalier magazine in July 1966.
 Up Your Ass remained unpublished until 2014.

-In 1967, Solanas encountered pop artist Andy Warhol outside his studio, The Factory, and asked him to produce Up Your Ass.
-He accepted the manuscript for review, told Solanas it was "well typed", and promised to read it.
-According to Factory lore, Warhol, whose films were often shut down by the police for obscenity, thought the script was so pornographic that it must have been a police trap.
-Solanas contacted Warhol about the script and was told that he had lost it.
-He also jokingly offered her a job at the Factory as a typist.
-Insulted, Solanas demanded money for the lost script.
-Instead, Warhol paid her $25 to appear in his film I, a Man (1967).
+In 1967, Solanas called pop artist Andy Warhol at his studio, the Factory, and asked him to produce Up Your Ass.
+According to Warhol, he thought the title was "wonderful" and he invited her to come over with it.
+He accepted the script for review, told Solanas it was "well typed", and promised to read it.
+However, when he read the script he thought it was so pornographic that it must have been a police trap.
+Solanas later contacted Warhol about the script and when she was told that he had lost it, she started demanding money.
+She was staying at the Chelsea Hotel and told Warhol that she needed money for rent so he offered to pay her $25 to appear in his film I, a Man (1967).

 In her role in I, a Man, Solanas leaves the film's title character, played by Tom Baker, to fend for himself, explaining, "I gotta go beat my meat" as she exits the scene.
 She was satisfied with her experience working with Warhol and her performance in the film, and brought Maurice Girodias, the founder of Olympia Press, to see it.
-Girodias described her as being "very relaxed and friendly with Warhol."
-Solanas also had a nonspeaking role in Warhol's film Bikeboy (1967).
+Girodias described her as being "very relaxed and friendly with Warhol".
+Solanas also had a nonspeaking role in Warhol's film Bike Boy (1967).